mtlynch/mtlynch.io/content/posts/aardvarkd/index.md

 > We’re looking for a filmmaker who will finance and make the film themselves and own the rights.
 We want someone who can promote the film to typical documentary outlets.

 Spolsky said in his blog that he paid the filmmaker a $5k stipend and $5k for expenses.
-In [a later column](https://web.archive.org/web/20230712203549/https://www.inc.com/magazine/20080101/how-hard-could-it-be-the-four-pillars-of-organic-growth.html) he wrote for _Inc._ magazine says, "We ended up paying the filmmaker about $30,000."
+In [a later column](https://web.archive.org/web/20230712203549/https://www.inc.com/magazine/20080101/how-hard-could-it-be-the-four-pillars-of-organic-growth.html) he wrote for _Inc._ magazine, he says, "We ended up paying the filmmaker about $30,000."

 Letting an external filmmaker assume ownership worked, apparently.